johnovelli/anya-shop-bot/README.md

 <br>

+## What Does Anya Shop Bot Do ?

+The Anya Shop Bot automates item checking in Diablo 2 Resurrected using Optical Character Recognition (OCR) to read in-game item stats and compare with your specific parameters:

+- **Minimum life percentage and minimum number of sockets for armors.**

+- **Minimum assassin or trap skills and minimum lighting sentry skills for claws.**

+When an item meets your criteria, the bot will automatically purchase it.

+This tool can save you countless hours of manual checking, letting you focus on the fun parts of the game while the bot does the repetitive work.
+Additionally, analyzing the log of images for items that met at least one criterion can be fascinating, offering insights into item randomization in the game.

 ## Installation and Prerequisites

 #### Before using the bot, it is necessary to ensure that some tools are installed on your system: